 - Calculate the test statistic W = b2 ⁄ SS

-- Find the value in the Table 2 of the Shapiro-Wilk Table (for a given value of n) that is closest to W, interpolating if necessary.
-This is the probability that the data comes from a normal distribution.
+- Find the value in the Table 2 of the Shapiro-Wilk Tables (for a given value of n) that is closest to W, interpolating if necessary.
+This is the p-value for the test.

 Example 1: A random sample of 12 people is taken from a large population.
 The ages of the people in the sample are given in column A of the worksheet in Figure 1.
 Is this data normally distributed?